acrossfields/idilsezer/en/background/exp_rc.md

     </tr>
     <tr class="table-bgsub-details">
       <td colspan="3">
-        <p>[Mar 2019 - May 2021] I served as the only Turkish language analyst on the team, translating video games from English and testing localized content.
-In addition, I performed implementation-only LQA testing across other languages and supported other QA activities as needed.</p>
+        <p>As the only Turkish language analyst on the team, I translated video games from English and tested localized content during the first two years of my time in the company.
+I also performed implementation-only LQA testing across other languages and supported other QA activities as needed.</p>
       </td>
     </tr>
   </table>